DynamoDS/librarie.js/docs/v0.0.1/layout-specs.md

 The layout specification is a `json` document that describes the layout of the library view.
 It outlines the hierarchical structure (i.e. tree structure) of the library view, as well as defines items that should go under each tree node.
 The layout specification works closely with `loadedTypes` JSON data, obtained from [Loaded Data Types](./loaded-data-types.md).

 ### Sections
-This specification `json` document is made up of a single `sections` element.
-The `sections` entry represents a list of root elements that should be displayed at the root level of the library view.
+At the root of the layout specification `json` element is a single `sections` element.
+This `sections` element contains a list of sections that should be displayed at the root level of library view.

 For starters, the `default` and `Miscellaneous` sections are a must to be included in this specification.
 Please see the details below on how nodes can be included into each section.